 It’s not just the ceremonies, though.
 Marriage itself can often be a deep sense of inner peace from knowing that your heart and soul are in each other’s keeping.
 It’s a rooted sense of faith that you were brought together to enrich each other’s lives in the best possible ways.
 So when we wonder why is marriage important, the spiritual experience is a big part of it.

 “When my partner and I were getting married, there were a lot of dark mutters about how this was the end of everything.
 A lot of people, albeit jokingly, talked about how fun and spontaneity were over and it was time to get serious.
 There were others who wondered why we were bothering to get married when we already lived together because it was essentially the same thing,” says Mallory.

 For Mallory and her spouse, however, it was all new after marriage.
 “It wasn’t just that we now knew we were bound by more than our feelings for each other, that it was all legal and official.
 We knew that marriage is important to society, and that was part of it, but our relationship was different, too.
 It was a whole new relationship, a whole new getting to know each other as a spouse that just made it so special,” she adds.

-Marriage is change, even if you’ve known each other forever and already shared living space.
-But rather than seeing it as the end of an era, it could be the beginning of a new stage in your love affair, without leaving the best parts of your relationship behind.
+Marriage is the beginning of a new chapter in your life, even if you’ve known each other forever and already shared a living space.
+But rather than seeing it as the end of an era, it could be the beginning of a new stage in your relationship, without losing its best parts.

 10. With marriage comes social capital

-Why is marriage important in life?
+Why is marriage important?
 Well, we live in a world with carefully constructed social norms and rules, a lot of which we may not agree with.
 It can’t be denied, however, that playing by these rules, at least on the surface, makes life a whole lot easier.

 11.Marriage brings a greater sense of intimacy